 |Figure 4 - Filtering the list in the Add Framework dialog|

-After you click Add, the Social.framework is added at the top of the Project Navigator as shown in Figure 5;
+After you click Add, the Social.framework is added below the Frameworks group in the Project Navigator as shown in Figure 5;

 |Figure 5 - The newly added Social.framework|